fttlov/JCAdvance/README.md

 | **Original Joy-Con (L / R)** | Bluetooth | **~66.7 Hz** | Sends a packet every 15 ms (containing 3 IMU samples) |
 | **Nintendo Switch Pro Controller** | Bluetooth | **~66.7 Hz** | Standard Nintendo polling interval for the Switch |

 Note: Actual figures are available only for the Mobapad M6S with the Asus Bt-400 (160 Hz) and Intel 9260 (133 Hz).
-For all other devices, refresh rate data was obtained from the Internet.
+For all other devices, refresh rate data was obtained from the Internet. <br>
+It’s also important to note that things aren’t all that bad for Nintendo.
+The IMU chip itself operates at a frequency of 200hz, and the Bluetooth packet contains data from three simultaneous gyroscope and accelerometer measurements, which are processed by Joyshocklibrary

 ### 3. Impact of the Bluetooth Adapter and Radio Conditions